Puerto Escondido Travel Guide: Beaches, Surfing & Coastal Culture

 Where to Stay

 Punta Bungalows.
 A boutique hostel a few streets from the beach with private rooms, a large shared kitchen, an outdoor pool, comfy hammocks and a tropical garden.
-We loved waking up to scent of the plumeria trees, wearing fallen flowers above our each morning.
+We loved waking up to the scent of the plumeria trees, wearing fallen flowers above our ears each morning.
 Reserve on Airbnb

 Getting to Puerto Escondido

-Elsewhere in Oaxaca
+Elsewhere in Mexico

 For Next Time…